 Women in Fantasy

-Female Stereotypes and Fantasy TropesIn some ways, the fantasy genre is the last bastion of outdated gender roles and sex role stereotypes.
-While this is beginning to changes with authors like Brandon Sanderson and Ian C. Esslemont, female characters are still more likely to be written as a caricature and stereotyped as either the helpless damsel in distress, the whore with a heart of gold, or the "strong female" which is often written more like a male with breasts or as a scantily clad barbarian.
-Here, we'll explore the continuing evolution of the female character in fantasy and speculative fiction.
-We'll also discuss female fantasy authors, their journey as an author, and thr obstacles they overcame to become a published fantasy author.
+Women in Fantasy TropesIn some ways, the fantasy genre is the last bastion of outdated gender roles and sex role stereotypes.
+While this is beginning to change with authors like Brandon Sanderson and Ian C. Esslemont, female characters are still more likely to be written as a caricature and stereotyped as either the helpless damsel in distress, the whore with a heart of gold, or the "strong female" which is often written more like a male with breasts or as a scantily clad barbarian.
+Here, we'll explore the continuing evolution of the female character in fantasy and speculative fiction, including the growth and development of female characters.
+We'll also discuss female fantasy authors, their journey as an author, and the obstacles they overcame to become published fantasy authors.

 Women In Fantasy and Science Fiction – Why are women treated so differently than men?
 Updated April 2018—Over the last couple of weeks, I read several articles about gender disparity in SF/F. It all started with the article “I Hate Strong Female Characters” by Sophia McDougall published in The Statesmen.
 Pretty soon, I had also come across articles like “Sleeps With Monsters: Reading, Writing, Radicalisation” a two part article from blogger Liz Burke over at Tor.com and then “Gender Bias in SF/F Round Table” a two part article from blogger Matt Gilliard at 52Reviews.com All three of these bloggers had a lot to say about gender disparity in science fiction…